-- 2. In "Hourly Inside" 1, specify an hourly inside record giving the name or trade of the worker whom you want to do the task.
+- 2. In "Hourly Inside" •, specify an hourly inside record giving the name or trade of the worker whom you want to do the task.
 (MainBoss will fill in "Hourly Rate" with the worker's hourly rate, as given by the selected hourly inside record.) - 3.
-In "Estimated Hours" 2, enter the length of time that you expect the job will take. - 4.
-In "Actual Default" 5, choose the default for the way that actual costs will be associated with this demand.
+In "Demanded" 2, enter the length of time that you expect the job will take. - 4.
+In "Actual Cost Default" 3, choose the default for the way that actual costs will be associated with this demand.
 Manual Entry means that the person who records actual costs should actually type in the correct costs.
 Current value calculation means that the actual costs should be taken from the hourly inside record.
-Demand estimate means that actual costs should be taken from the amount specified in the demand. - 5.
+Demanded means that actual costs should be taken from the amount specified in the demand. - 5.
 Click Save & Close 4 to save the information and close the window.

-If you choose Estimate total demand cost when work order created, MainBoss will automatically fill in cost estimates whenever it creates a work order.
+If you choose Estimate total demanded cost when work order created, MainBoss will automatically fill in cost estimates whenever it creates a work order.
 These estimates will be based on the hourly rate specified in the "Hourly Inside" record.
-If you choose Leave estimated total demand cost blank when work order is created, the generated work orders will not have cost estimates.
+If you choose Leave total demanded cost blank when work order is created, the generated work orders will not have cost estimates.